 It’s good to know the overall picture of what you should do to get your website on the very top of Google search.
 However, you should definitely check all the things Google promised will make you attractive to the search engine algorithms.

 Find all missed marketing tactics and use them for your very benefit.
 Just like in this meme, find the ingredients used in your (apparently) unattractive-to-Google website, and “googlize” them.
 Your website ranking story will be different.

 1. Craft Smart Titles and Snippets in Search Results

 As always, content is king.
 And the king must be served right in order to be happy and thrive.
-It’s important to pay attention not only to the page content, but also to the one in the title tags, URLs, snippets, and alt tags.
+It’s important to pay attention to page content, but to other aspects too.
+You should add keywords within URLs, titles, and headers not only to content.
 We’ve underlined the most important things for which you should optimize your content.